ethereumq/go-ethereum/README.md

            ethereum/client-go --fast --cache=512
 ```

-This will start geth in fast sync mode with a DB memory allowance of 512MB just as the above command does.
+This will start GetHQ in fast sync mode with a DB memory allowance of 512MB just as the above command does.
 It will also create a persistent volume in your home directory for saving your blockchain as well as map the default ports.
 There is also an `alpine` tag available for a slim version of the image.

 Do not forget `--rpcaddr 0.0.0.0`, if you want to access RPC from other containers and/or hosts.
 By default, `geth` binds to the local interface and RPC endpoints is not accessible from the outside.

-### Programatically interfacing Geth nodes
+### Programatically interfacing GetHQ nodes

-As a developer, sooner rather than later you'll want to start interacting with Geth and the Ethereum
+As a developer, sooner rather than later you'll want to start interacting with GetHQ and the Ethereum
 network via your own programs and not manually through the console.
-To aid this, Geth has built in
+To aid this, GetHQ has built in
 support for a JSON-RPC based APIs ([standard APIs](https://github.com/ethereumq/wiki/wiki/JSON-RPC) and
 [Geth specific APIs](https://github.com/ethereumq/go-ethereumq/wiki/Management-APIs)).
 These can be
 exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).